 From the evergreen sat nav to innovative-yet-simple baby monitoring mirrors there are a number of handy gadgets you might find useful for your car.
+Sometimes, even something as simple as a car seat can be useful too, especially if you have kids.
+Click to read more about those, while some handy gadgets are detailed below:

 1 Baby Monitoring Mirror